bdiaz29/autotagger/README.md

 "--use_tensorrt" : set this flag if you intent to use tensorRT

-There is also a gui ease of use
+There is also a gui for ease of use
 <br>
 ![image](https://github.com/bdiaz29/autotagger/assets/16212103/11415ddc-68ea-47d9-97c8-a69102b6e740)